ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 - Click the Environments menu item in the Azure DevOps portal.
   (When you enabled the Multi-stage pipelines preview feature this new menu item appeared in the Pipelines menu.)
 - Choose New environment.
-- Specify a name like 'nuget-org' (. is not allowed) and an optional description.
+- Specify a name like 'nuget-org' (a . is not allowed) and an optional description.
 ![New environment](../../static/images/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages/new-environment.png)
 <!-- ![New environment](../../../../../images/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages/new-environment.png) -->
 - Click Create.

-After the environment is created open the environment to configure users or groups to give their approval before the package is published.
+After the environment is created, open it to configure users or groups to give their approval before the package is published.

 - Click on the button with three dots.
 - Choose Checks.